NLO Effects for Doubly Heavy Baryon in QCD Sum Rules

 We define relative contributions of condensates and continuum spectrum as

 and impose the following constraints on our sum rule

 We find that with mixing parameter $\theta = 0.018 i$, we can obtain a very stable plateau of $m_{B}$ and $s_{0}$, as shown in Fig.~(\ref{fig:msbar}).
-Note, however, that QCD sum rules alone cannot tell which mixing current is the physical one.
-For example, there is a family of mixing parameters that can yield similar good plateau of $m_{B}$ and $s_{0}$.
-We thus also provide another set of results by choosing $\theta = - \frac{i}{3}$, which corresponds to the mixing used in \cite{Bagan:1992za}.
+Note, however, that QCD sum rules alone cannot tell which mixing current is the most suitable one for QCD sum rules analysis.
+For example, there is a family of mixing parameters that can yield similar good plateau of $m_{B}$ and $s_{0}$, and similar estimation of $m_{H}$.
+We also provide another set of results by choosing $\theta = - \frac{i}{3}$, which corresponds to the mixing used in \cite{Bagan:1992za}.